Michel-p16/PDS-Project/docs/source/evaluation_multi.rst

 This page presents the evaluation of the **DistilBERT** and **RoBERTa** models for multi-select classification.
 These models have been trained to predict multiple labels for each input and are assessed using various performance metrics.

-.. contents:: Table of Contents
-   :local:
-   :depth: 2

 Introduction
 ============
-The multi-select models are designed to assign multiple labels to each input.
+The multi-select models are designed to assign one or multiple labels to each input.
 Their performance is evaluated using the following key metrics:

 - **F1 Score**: A balance between precision and recall.
 - **Hamming Loss**: Measures the proportion of incorrect labels in multi-label classification.
 - **Jaccard Similarity**: Assesses the similarity between predicted and actual labels.
 - **Matthews Correlation Coefficient (MCC)**: Evaluates the overall classification quality.

-.. _training-loss:

 Training and Validation Loss
 ============================